boazsegev/iodine/SPEC-Websocket-Draft.md

 * The `conn_id` object may be used as a connection ID for any functionality not specified herein.

 Connection `ping` / `pong`, timeouts and network considerations should be implemented by the server.
-It is **recommended** (but not required) that the server send `ping`s to prevent connection timeouts and detect network failure.
+It is **RECOMMENDED** (but not required) that the server send `ping`s to prevent connection timeouts and detect network failure.

-Server settings **may** (not required) be provided to allow for customization and adaptation for different network environments or websocket extensions.
-It is **recommended** that any settings be available as command line arguments and **not** incorporated into the application's logic.
+Server settings **MAY** (not required) be provided to allow for customization and adaptation for different network environments or websocket extensions.
+It is **RECOMMENDED** that any settings be available as command line arguments and **not** incorporated into the application's logic.

 ## Upgrading